JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

     ```swift
     struct Place: FetchableRecord { ... }
     try dbQueue.read { db in
-        let places = try Place.fetchAll(db, "SELECT * FROM place")
+        let places = try Place.fetchAll(db, sql: "SELECT * FROM place")
     }
     ```

+    > :bulb: **Tip**: FetchableRecord can derive its implementation from the standard Decodable protocol.
+See [Codable Records] for more information.

-    FetchableRecord is not able to build SQL requests for you, though.
+    FetchableRecord can decode database rows, but it is not able to build SQL requests for you.
 For that, you also need TableRecord:

 - [TableRecord] is able to **generate SQL queries**: